When you think of stollen, what does the word conjure up?

 Can I make this stollen whole grain?
 How about gluten-free?

-Feel free to substitute our white whole wheat flour for up to 50% of the all-purpose flour in the recipe.
+Feel free to substitute our golden whole wheat flour for up to 50% of the all-purpose flour in the recipe.
 Your stollen will probably be denser and potentially a bit crumbly due to the bran in whole wheat flour.

 Any kind of yeasted stollen, including our Christmas Stollen, won’t lend itself well to gluten-free flour substitutions.
 But don’t despair!
 Our Easiest Stollen relies on baking powder for its leavening.
 Substitute our Gluten-Free Measure for Measure Flour for the all-purpose flour in the recipe, and you’ll make a quick-and-easy stollen perfect for any gluten-free crowd.
 And remember, if you’re serving this stollen to anyone with severe issues around gluten, make sure that all of the ingredients you use are certified gluten-free.